corda/corda-docs/content/en/docs/cenm/1.3/pki-tool.md

 ##### Generating SSL Keys

-As outlined in the [Configuring the ENM services to use SSL](enm-with-ssl.md) doc, all inter-service CENM communication can be configured to encrypt their messages via SSL.
+As outlined in the [Configuring the CENM services to use SSL](enm-with-ssl.md) doc, all inter-service CENM communication can be configured to encrypt their messages via SSL.
 This feature requires the operator to provide a set of SSL key pairs and certificates to each service, which can be generated using the PKI tool.